LiangHsunChen/book-collection/README.md

      ***Solution:*** Turned out to be needing to add index.php in between the url ```BaseUrl/index.php/books```.
 Added .htaccess to rewrite the path.

+  5. Accidently replaced whole Vue app directory
+     When trying to make the built js and css files automatically built under ```assets``` directory instead of dist, the whole Vue app directory include Vue packages and node modules.

+     ***Solution:*** Recreated vue project, retrieved main.js, config, and components files from git then put them back in ```components``` directory